-Each TTC zone is different.
-Many variables, such as location of work, highway type, geometrics, vertical and horizontal alignment, intersections, interchanges, road user volumes, road vehicle mix (buses, trucks, and cars), and road user speeds affect the needs of each zone.
-The goal of TTC in work zones is safety with minimum disruption to road users.
-The key factor in promoting TTC zone safety is proper judgment.
+Each temporary traffic control zone is different.
+Many variables, such as location of work, road type, geometrics, vertical and horizontal alignment, intersections, interchanges, road user volumes, road vehicle mix (buses, trucks, and cars), and road user speeds affect the needs of each zone.
+The goal of temporary traffic control in work zones is safety with minimum disruption to road users.
+The key factor in promoting temporary traffic control zone safety is proper judgment.

-Typical applications (TAs) of TTC zones are organized according to duration, location, type of work, and highway type.
+Typical applications (TAs) of temporary traffic control zones are organized according to duration, location, type of work, and highway type.
 Table 6H-1 is an index of these typical applications.
-These typical applications include the use of various TTC methods, but do not include a layout for every conceivable work situation.
+These typical applications include the use of various temporary traffic control methods, but do not include a layout for every conceivable work situation.

-Typical applications should be altered, when necessary, to fit the conditions of a particular TTC zone.
+Typical applications should be altered, when necessary, to fit the conditions of a particular temporary traffic control zone.